Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 To grow the momentum from the documentary, Lawson planned a rally at the Oklahoma Capitol weeks after the series debuted.
 He has supported Jones since his arrest, throwing himself into learning about legal procedure and keeping attention to Jones’s case alive.
 He promoted the rally on social media hoping to catch the attention of people who might remember Jones from his days as a high school basketball champ.

-Dale Baich, Jones’s federal public defender, suggested Lawson, Jones’s best friend, should expect a modest crowd — “25 hippie-types,” Lawson said, laughing.
+Dale Baich, Jones’s federal public defender, suggested Lawson should expect a modest crowd — “25 hippie types,” Lawson said, laughing.
 When Baich arrived, Lawson estimated there were already 300 people.

-Young, the Oklahoma senator, said since the 2018 rally, energy around police reform, the murder of George Floyd and the centennial commemoration of the Tulsa Massacre have funneled into Jones’s case law.
+Young, the Oklahoma senator, said since the 2018 rally, energy around police reform, the murder of George Floyd and the centennial commemoration of the Tulsa massacre have funneled into Jones’s case law.

 “People have started to connect those things.
 They see the discrepancies in fairness and the way these cases are handled,” Young said.